-In a sour real estate market, the property's adjusted basis at the time of sale could be substantially lower than its original cost.
-As a general rule, the basis starts out as the original cost, including any debt assumed such as a first or second mortgage, plus adjustments up or down.
+The property's adjusted basis at the time of sale could be substantially less than its original cost in a sour real estate market.
+As a general rule, the basis starts out as the original cost including any debt assumed, such as a first or second mortgage, plus adjustments up or down.

-Adjust upwards to reflect outlays for certain settlement or closing costs connected with the purchase such as legal fees and / or improvements.
-Adjust downwards for the amount of gain from the sale before May 7, 1997, of a previously owned home on which tax was postponed.
+Adjust downward for the amount of gain from a sale of a previously owned home on which tax was postponed if the sale was made before May 7, 1997.
 All these adjustments of your original cost result in your adjusted basis.

-Nor, according to the guidelines, will the IRS consider a personal residence to have been converted to rental property "if you place your home with a real estate agent for rent or sale and it is not rented."
-Translation: You have to actually rent out the home before you can take a loss deduction.
+Nor will the IRS consider a personal residence to have been converted to a rental property for any days your property is up for rental but not actually rented.
+Translation: You have to actually rent the home out before you can take a loss deduction.
 If it's not being rented, the house is still considered your personal dwelling.
 This limitation has been upheld by the courts.

-If in doubt, always check with a professional tax accountant or CPA before claiming home losses on a personal residence.
+Always check with a tax professional before claiming home losses on a personal residence.
 IRS tax laws can change every year.